 - Fuel: The LMDE used Aerozine 50 (a 50/50 mix of hydrazine and unsymmetrical dimethylhydrazine) as fuel and nitrogen tetroxide (N2O4) as the oxidizer.

-- Purpose: This engine slowed down the LM for landing on the Moon’s surface.
+- Purpose: This engine slowed down the LM so that it could land on the Moon’s surface.
 Its throttle ability allowed for precise control during the descent.

 - Design Features: The LMDE was notable for its deep throttling capability and reliability.
 It was designed to handle the wide range of thrust levels needed for a controlled descent.